Frequently Asked Questions

 What are the qualifications of your staff?

-Our Care Coordinators (CC) have a Master’s degree or significant experience serving clients with severe mental illnesses (SMI).
+Our Care Coordinators (CC) have a Master’s degree and/or equivalent combination of education, work experience or life experience serving clients with severe mental illnesses (SMI).
 Our Community Managers have a Bachelor’s degree and experience serving clients with SMI.
-Our Family Consultation Specialists have a Master’s Degree and significant experience serving clients with SMI.
+Our Family Consultation Specialists have a Master’s degree and/or equivalent combination of education, work experience or life experience working with families living with severe mental illness (SMI).
 At our core, all of our staff have heart, providing the care and support our clients need – just like family.

 Find out more about our amazing staff HERE.